bfbarry/GraphDynamicalSystems/README.md

 - Implement skewed distribution of initial neurons
 - inferring connectivity from just nodes
 - Apply firing rates taken from probability distributions to nodes
+- What connectivity patterns are conducive to power laws?

 Resources:
 - "Dynamical Systems on Networks: A Tutorial" (Porter, Gleeson)